grafana/grafana/docs/sources/best-practices/dashboard-management-maturity-levels.md

 +++
-title = "Dashboard management maturity levels" description = "Explanation of dashboard management maturity levels" type = "docs"
+title = "Dashboard management maturity model" description = "Explanation of dashboard management maturity model" type = "docs"
 [menu.docs]
 weight = 200
 +++

-# Dashboard management maturity levels
+# Dashboard management maturity model

 _Dashboard management maturity_ refers to how well-designed and efficient your dashboard ecosystem is.
 We recommend periodically reviewing your dashboard setup to gauge where you are and how you can improve.